vkosuri/vkosuri.github.io/_posts/2017-07-03-machine-learning.md

 tags: [sticky]
 ---

-### Meachine Learning(ML)

-I do not want confuse with many terms on ML.
+I don't want confuse with many terms on ML.
 I am trying make as simple as, when i was learned ML lessons

 ### What is Machine Learning
-Make decisions or conclusions using avaliable data or past history.
+Make decisions or conclusions using past training expirence.

 ### Advantage
 Humans are not meant for do repeated tasks, so we can effectlivy use meachine be making constructinve decesions.